paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

   }
 ```

 Through the magic of socket.io, this callback will be run every time a message is received from another person in the chat room.
-When we recieve a message, all we need to do is add it to the state by calling the ```addMessage``` function that we defined earlier.
+When we receive a message, all we need to do is add it to the state by calling the ```addMessage``` function that we defined earlier.

 :tada: :tada: :tada: :tada:

-Congratulations, you have succesfully completed a React instant chat application.
+Congratulations, you have successfully completed a React instant chat application.
 Happy chatting!